 - Create a tight seal over the drain with the hose nozzle.

-6. Enzyme-Based Cleaners: A Safe Chemical Option
+6. Enzyme-Based Cleaners: A Safe Chemical Alternative

 Advantages:

-- Safer for your plumbing and septic systems
+- Safer for plumbing and septic systems

 - Environmentally friendly

-- Effective over time with regular use
+- Effective with regular use

 When DIY Isn’t Enough: Signs You Need a Pro